SixLabors/docs/articles/imagesharp.drawing/watermark.md

 Use `DrawText(...)` with alignment options when a watermark should stay anchored to an image edge.
 The text layout options keep the placement declarative, so you do not need to measure the string manually.

+Anchor the watermark by choosing an origin near the desired edge, then set horizontal and vertical alignment relative to that origin.
+This keeps the code stable when the watermark text changes length or the image size changes.

 ```csharp
 using SixLabors.Fonts;
 using SixLabors.ImageSharp;